Wimbledon 2018: Roger Federer Highlights Monday's Early Results from London

 The last of the remaining top 10 seeds in the women's singles left on Monday when No. 7 Pliskova was ousted at the hands of Bertens, who backed up Friday's three-set win over Venus Williams with another impressive display.

-The Dutchwoman earned her third straight-sets win in four rounds and will feature in her first non-clay major quarter-final, with Pliskova struggling to maintain her serve and ultimately losing out in a rather one-sided tiebreak.
+The Dutchwoman earned her third straight-sets win in four rounds and will feature in her first Wimbledon quarter-final, with Pliskova struggling to maintain her serve and ultimately losing out in a rather one-sided tiebreak.

 After the removal of the last top-10 seeded player, tennis writer Ben Rothenberg illustrated just how far the form book was thrown out of the Wimbledon window: